Quantum voting and violation of Arrow's Impossibility Theorem: Quantum voting system

-$\mathcal{E}'$ inputs the graph into \emph{Tarjan's algorithm} for finding the graph's strongly connected components~\cite{Tarjan72}.
-A \emph{strongly connected component} (SCC) is a subgraph in which every node can be accessed from each other node via edges.
+$\EQMR$ inputs the digraph into \emph{Tarjan's algorithm}~\cite{Tarjan72}.
+Tarjan's algorithm finds a digraph's strongly connected components.
+A \emph{strongly connected component} (SCC) is a subgraph.
+Every vertex in the subgraph can be accessed from every other vertex via edges.
 Every vertex appears in exactly one SCC.
 Every SCC in the QMR graph represents a cycle or a set of interlinked cycles.
-For example, suppose $\mathcal{E}'$ acts on \mbox{ $\ket{b a c d} \ket{a c b d},$} whose $>$ signs we have dropped to condense notation.
+For example, let $\chi_1^\alpha \otimes \ldots \otimes \chi_N^\mu = \ketbra{b{>}a{>}c{>}d}{ b{>}a{>}c{>}d} \otimes \ketbra{a{>}c{>}b{>}d }{ a{>}c{>}b{>}d }$.
 Candidates $a$ and $b$ participate in a cycle, as do $b$ and $c$.
-The $a$, $b$, and $c$ vertices form one SCC; and the $d$ vertex forms another, as shown in Fig.~\ref{fig:SCC}.
+The $a$, $b$, and $c$ vertices form an SCC.
+The $d$ vertex forms another SCC.
+The digraph appears in Fig.~\ref{fig:SCC}.

 Tarjan's algorithm returns a list of the SCCs.
-Every vertex in the $j^{\rm th}$ SCC is preferred to every vertex in the $i^{\rm th}$, if $i < j$.
-For example, Tarjan's algorithm maps Fig.~\ref{fig:SCC} to \mbox{$( \{ d \}, \{a, b, c\} )$.} $\mathcal{E}'$ forms a maximally mixed state over the classical preferences formable from the candidates in each SCC.
-Combining the mixtures, $\mathcal{E}'$ orders the SCCs according to preference (reverses the ordering outputted by Tarjan's algorithm):
+The later an SCC appears in the list, the more popular the SCC's candidates, roughly speaking.
+More precisely, let $i$ and $j$ label SCCs such that $i < j$.
+Every vertex in the $j^{\rm th}$ SCC is preferred to every vertex in the $i^{\rm th}$.
+For example, Tarjan's algorithm maps Fig.~\ref{fig:SCC} to \mbox{$( \{ d \}, \{a, b, c\} )$.}